xlab-si/emmy/README.md

 ## emmy server

-emmy server waits for requests from clients (provers) and starts verifying them.
+Emmy server waits for requests from clients (provers) and starts verifying them.
 Note that emmy server connects to a redis database in order to verify the registration keys, provided in the nym generation process.
 Redis is expected to run at localhost:6379 (or as defined in [defaults.yml](config/defaults.yml)).

 ```bash
 $ emmy server              # prints available subcommands